What Are Infostealers and Why SMBs Are Prime Targets

 Use a Business Password Manager

 Enterprise password managers prevent employees from saving credentials in browsers, a primary target for infostealers.
+They also enable strong, unique passwords for every account.

 Deploy Endpoint Detection and Response

 Modern EDR solutions can detect and block infostealer activity, even from previously unknown variants.
+Behavioral analysis identifies suspicious processes attempting to access stored credentials.

 Regular Security Awareness Training

 Employees need to recognize phishing attempts and suspicious downloads that deliver infostealer malware.
+Given that 88% of SMB breaches involve malware, human vigilance is critical.

 Monitor the Dark Web

 Services that monitor for your company's credentials appearing in data breaches can provide early warning of compromise.
+The sooner you know about stolen credentials, the faster you can respond.

-Infostealers represent a persistent, evolving threat that specifically targets the credentials and data that small businesses depend on.
+Infostealers represent a persistent, evolving threat that specifically targets the credentials and data small businesses depend on.
 The silent nature of these attacks means that by the time you notice a problem, significant damage may have already occurred.

 Proactive security measures—particularly MFA, endpoint protection, and employee training—are essential defenses.
-If you suspect your business may be compromised, immediate action is critical to limit the damage.
+The cost of prevention is minimal compared to the $4.44 million average breach cost.